 Router

 An OpenShift Origin administrator can deploy routers to nodes in an OpenShift Origin cluster, which enable routes created by developers to be used by external clients.
-The routing layer in OpenShift Origin is pluggable, and are provided and supported by default.
+The routing layer in OpenShift Origin is pluggable, and two available router plug-ins are provided and supported by default.

 An OpenShift Origin route exposes a service at a host name, like www.example.com, so that external clients can reach it by name.